 11 days ago, after 11 years of living in a foreign country on my own I obtained my Canadian citizenship.
 For this part of the world it is just a piece of paper.
 But for someone like me, a minority in her own native country at the center of political chaos, social disruption and discrimination, it means independence, safety, mobility, freedom of expression, respect to human rights and dignity.
 It means that I can travel wherever I want in the world and proudly introduce myself without any eyes scrutinizing me from head to toe disgracefully.
 It means that my words will be taken into account and that I won't be pushed to the end of line to get assistance or just to merely ask a question based on my accent or nationality.
 The sad truth is there are much more tragic stories out there of racism and discrimination happening to people daily ever since they were born.
 People like you and I are being forced out of their countries and only if lucky some get to visit after decades of separation from family and friends.
 Refugees are not always the poor, uneducated and the unfortunate in the society.
 There are many friends that I know who are doctors, journalists, academics, artists, government workers, and people with many other interesting passions and interests looking for a way out of systematic oppression and injustice in their home country.
 I feel lucky to be part of the Canadian society that values cultural inclusion and diversity.
 I know things are not perfect here and each place in the world has got their own pros and cons.
 Though it is time that we celebrate everyday heroes in our community who have made a long way to get where they are now and don't take anything for granted which someone else is fighting for.

-This is an ongoing project through which I will be documenting my grandparents' house (Sarah & Rafael Bensuseoglu) and their every day lives.
-Grandparents are a gift and I am extremely lucky.
+This is an ongoing project through which I will be documenting my grandparents' house (Sara & Refael Bensuseoglu) and their every day lives.
+Grandparents are a gift and they are one of my greatest treasures in life.

 Home.
 What an intriguing word.
 For some, home is a place where you spend all the days of your lives while counting on many generations passed by and proudly can say you are one of the last standing and never moved away.
 I moved out of home - in my case city and country - when I was eighteen.
 I left a family, a broken heart, tons of friends, and a city full of living memories behind.
 Leaving your culture takes something away from you.
 It strips the very attachments you feel in everyday life as the familiar reflection you are used to seeing all your life starts to fade away when looking at the mirror.
 First you think you sound funny with the accent, you are somehow always left out by how things work, then you start to scrutinize everyone around you based on your cultural equilibrium: your so-called values, traditions, mindset and all the survival-kit experiences you have brought along from a perhaps less developed country.
 It takes you many years to realize that you don't have to be in a constant anxiety mode all the time over your safety, basic needs, and concerns about future.
 You somehow become more "civilized" by managing to distance yourself from the battlefield called "home" and rather try to focus on opportunities for personal growth and contentment.
 Your days start to look like a crossword puzzle to be solved everyday.
 You live with a sense of wonder and excitement as you are always presented with an overwhelmingly number of choices to make.
 Still you always tend to carry a very discomforting heart as to when you will be seeing your family next and ask yourself all types of "what if" questions...playing typical immigrant mind games.